scipy-conference/scipy_proceedings/papers/godwin_zain/paper.rst

 accuracy.
 This is repeated until a desired number of labels is reached, and then the accuracies can be graphed against the number of available labels to demonstrate performance over the course of labeling.
-We can separately pass multiple heuristics through this evaluation algorithm to compare their performance based on the resulting accuracy graphs.
-This is utilized in many AL papers to show the efficacy of their methods in comparison to others (:cite:`wang2016cost,sener2018active,smailagic2018medal,yoo2019learning`).
+We can use this evaluation algorithm to separately evaluate multiple acquisition functions on their resulting accuracy graphs.
+This is utilized in many AL papers to show the efficacy of their suggested heuristics in comparison to others (:cite:`wang2016cost,sener2018active,smailagic2018medal,yoo2019learning`).

-The prevailing approach to the pool-based method has been to choose unlabeled points for which the model is most uncertain, the assumption being that uncertain points will be the most informative (:cite:`budd2021survey`).
+The prevailing approach to point selection has been to choose unlabeled points for which the model is most uncertain, the assumption being that uncertain points will be the most informative (:cite:`budd2021survey`).
 A popular early